ananthvk/cpp-lox/README.md

 - [ ] Support custom hash, comparision operators between objects
 - [ ] Fix opts.debug_trace_execution (L70 in vm)
 - [ ] flush native method (when using print)
+- [ ] implement a chr and ord function (to convert to and from ascii values)